daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script coounts number of dir. including hidden ones
+this script prints 10 newest files in the dir.